gederajeg/collogetr/README.md

 1.  `colloc_df`; a table/tibble of raw collocates data with columns for:
     1.  corpus names
     2.  sentence id in which the collocates and the node word(s) are found
-    3.  numeric vector of position of the collocates in the given sentences
-    4.  the collocates (column `w`)
+    3.  the collocates (column `w`)
-    5.  the span information (e.g., `"r1"` for one-word, right-side collocates)
+    4.  the span information (e.g., `"r1"` for one-word, right-side collocates)
-    6.  the node word
+    5.  the node word
-    7.  the text/sentence match in which the collocates and the node are found
+    6.  the text/sentence match in which the collocates and the node are found
 2.  `freqlist_df`; a table/tibble of word-frequency list in the loaded corpus
 3.  `corpussize_df`; a table/tibble of total word-tokens in the loaded corpus
 4.  `pattern`; a character vector of the search pattern/node